taofit/REST-API-with-CRUD-in-Golang-/README.md

 # How to run and test the API

-1. Firstly, run all the statements in go.sql file to create a mysql database and its tables.
+1. Firstly, run all the statements in internal/go.sql file to create a mysql database and its tables.
-2. Go to cmd folder and run command: `go run main.go` to run start server.
+2. Go to cmd folder and run command: `go run main.go` to start the server.
 3. Open Postman->Body->raw, enter the json data according to the requirement in each endpoint below.
 4. To run test, go to cms folder and run command: `go test -v`
 5. API endpoints to the requirements is below:

 - [ ] The police wants to able to add, edit and remove officers. (police officer endpoint:)
-  - http://localhost:8080/officers                method: GET, description: fetch all the police officers
+  - http://localhost:8080/officers                method: GET, description: fetch all the police officers, example: enter http://localhost:8080/officers in the postman's address input
   - http://localhost:8080/officers/{id}           method: GET, description: fetch one police officer by id, for example fetch officer whose id is 3: http://localhost:8080/officers/3
   - http://localhost:8080/officers/{id}           method: PUT, description: modify one police officer, go to Postman->Body->raw, enter: {"name": "Ellie Johansson"}
   - http://localhost:8080/officers                method: POST, description: create one police officer, go to Postman->Body->raw, enter: example: {"name": "Lars Nilsson"}